Lewis Charlton (educator): Personal life

-Lewis' father was Manuel Charlton and from the tales told by his mother in one biography, Manuel was brought over from Africa on a slave ship and was sold on to Georgia while Lewis was still a babe; but in the other, they were both, 'born slaves.'
+Lewis' father was Manuel Charlton and from the tales told by his mother in one biography, Manuel was brought over from Africa on a slave ship and was sold on to Georgia while Lewis was still a baby but in the other, they were both, 'born slaves.'
 When Lewis was about 17 years of age, his mother, who had remarried after gaining her freedom, moved to Pennsylvania and not long after, his sister was sold off and moved far away; neither were heard from again.

 According to census records, by 1850, Lewis married Mary and they lived in Harford County, Maryland.
 In 1853 they had a daughter, Martha, and a son, Edward, born in 1856.
 Later they moved to Westminster in Carroll County, Maryland and Mary worked as a cook at Western Maryland College after it opened in 1867.

 African American school

 By the time the American Civil War was over, Charlton, who was illiterate, wanted to educate the young black youth in the surrounding area.
 Lacking the funds to build a school, he travelled to Baltimore to raise money.
 In Baltimore he had a cold reception, so in 1866 he traveled to Boston to raise funds.
 Here he acquired nearly $1,000 and a teacher, named Mr. Whitmore, who was willing to travel to Westminster and teach black children.
 Finally Charlton established the first African American schoolhouse and church in Westminster.
 The school prospered for four years; for two years with Whitmore as teacher, and for two years with a woman named Mary Cleveland as teacher.
 When Charlton's funds were depleted he attempted to raise more but he was unsuccessful.
-At that point in 1870, the school was closed and it would not be until 1872, that free public schools were mandated for Negro children.
+In 1870 the school closed.
+In 1872 free public schools were mandated for Negro children.

 These African American schools were to be under the control of the existing county and district boards which already had major issues in the adequate education of white children.
 It would not be until 1955 that schools in Maryland would be forced to start the process of integration with Brown v.
 Board of Education in 1954 and this process was not completed until 1967 with mixed success.